-Buckland Theatre Company Makes West End Debut With TWO FOR THE SEESAW At Trafalgar Studios
+Buckland Theatre Company's TWO FOR THE SEESAW Begins Today At Trafalgar Studios

 Two broken souls reach out to each other in an attempt to stick themselves back together again.

 Two For The Seesaw will mark Buckland Theatre Company's first West End production, following previous sold-out shows at the Park Theatre.
-Directed by Gary Condes, William Gibson's play will open at Trafalgar Studios on 12 July for a strictly limited run until 4 August.
+Directed by Gary Condes, William Gibson's play will open at Trafalgar Studios today for a strictly limited run until 4 August.

 Charles Dorfman will star as Jerry, the brooding Nebraska lawyer who has relocated to New York City to escape an unhappy marriage, opposite Elsie Bennet as beatnik dancer from the Bronx, Gittel, whose life is drifting after a number of failed relationships in William Gibson's timeless comedy drama.